Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Abstract

+Jupyter notebooks have emerged as the predominant tool for data scientists to develop and share machine learning solutions, primarily using Python as the programming language.
+Despite their widespread adoption, a significant fraction of these notebooks, when shared on public repositories, suffer from insufficient documentation and a lack of coherent narrative.
+Such shortcomings compromise the readability and understandability of the notebook.
+Addressing this shortcoming, this paper introduces \toolname, a tool-based approach that automatically augments code cells in these notebooks with descriptive markdown headers, derived from a predefined taxonomy of machine learning operations.
+Additionally, it systematically classifies and displays function calls in line with this taxonomy.

+The mechanism that powers \toolname is an enhanced call graph analysis technique, building upon the foundational analysis available in \emph{PyCG}.
+To improve precision, \toolname extends PyCG's analysis with return-type resolution of external function calls, type inference, and flow-sensitivity.
+Furthermore, leveraging type information, \toolname employs pattern matching techniques on the code syntax to annotate code cells.

-The evaluation on 15 real-world Jupyter notebooks from Kaggle shows that \toolname's underlying call graph analysis yields high accuracy (96.4\% precision and 95.9\% recall).
-This is because \toolname can resolve return-types of external libraries where existing type inference tools such as \emph{pytype} (by Google), \emph{pyright} (by Microsoft), and \emph{Jedi} fall short.
-The header generation has a precision of 82.2\% and a recall rate of 96.8\% with regard to headers created manually by experts.
-In a user study, \toolname helps participants finish comprehension and navigation tasks faster.
-All participants clearly perceive \toolname as useful to their task.
+We conducted an empirical evaluation on 15 real-world Jupyter notebooks sourced from Kaggle.
+The results indicate a high accuracy in call graph analysis, with precision at 95.6\% and recall at 95.3\%.
+The header generation has a precision of 85.7\% and a recall rate of 92.8\% with regard to headers created manually by experts.
+A user study corroborated the practical utility of \toolname, revealing that users found \toolname useful in tasks related to comprehension and navigation.

+To further evaluate the type inference capability of static analysis tools, we introduce \typeevalpy, a framework for evaluating type inference tools for Python with an in-built micro-benchmark containing 154 code snippets and 845 type annotations in the ground truth.
+Our comparative analysis on four tools revealed that \toolname outperforms other tools in exact matches with the ground truth.